FAQ

 All about Yes We Cam

-By choosing just one easy water-saving pledge, you’ll be a crucial part of our county’s biggest ever water-saving action, protecting and restoring Cambridgeshire’s precious chalk stream habitats for generations to come.
+By choosing just one easy water-saving pledge, you became a crucial part of our county’s biggest ever water-saving action, protecting and restoring Cambridgeshire’s precious chalk stream habitats for generations to come.

 • There are only around 200 chalk streams in the world, and over a quarter are right here in East Anglia.
 These rare habitats, including the Cam, are home to a rich array of native plants and animals, including brown trout, water voles, kingfishers, otters and swans.